beyond-sharepoint/sp-lookout/README.md

 SP Lookout!
 ---

 Administrator-focused browser-based dashboard.
 Create personalized pages to display information stored in SharePoint and elsewhere.
-Use scripts that you develop using typescript, via the built-in editor, to surface and manipulate content to your whim.
-If you like, surface data in dashboard pages using data provided by your scripts.
+A central feature of SP Lookout! is the SPFiddle which allows an user to develop scripts, using typescript to surface and manipulate content contained in SharePoint via the REST services.
+Scripts can also be used to surface data within dashboard pages by providing the data to WebParts.

 <h1 align="center">
 	<img width="800" src="https://raw.githubusercontent.com/beyond-sharepoint/sp-lookout/master/sp-lookout.gif" alt="sp-lookout">